Sohi-dev/Hungrily_Hackathon/docs/DESCRIPTION.md

 WE would also like to give our sincere gratitude to all the friends who filled in the survey, without which this project would be a incomplete one.

-APLLICATIONS AND RESOURCES USED, THANKING THE TEAM AND THE MENTOR.
+THANKING THE TEAM AND THE MENTOR.